School Profile 2019-20

 El Cerrito High School and the Community

-Our student body is diverse, including 20% African American, 30% Caucasian, 27% Asian American and Pacific Islander, and 23% of Hispanic origins.
-Approximately 195 students are Limited English Proficient, 80 are in Resource Specialist programs, and 43% of our students qualify for the Free/Reduced Lunch program.
-Approximately 82 students are severely or non-severely handicapped and 250 are designated as gifted.
-The student-to-counselor ratio is 450:1.
+Our student body is diverse, including 17% African American, 31% Caucasian, 22% Asian American and Pacific Islander, and 28% of Hispanic origins.
+Approximately 195 students are Limited English Proficient, 116 are in Resource Specialist programs, and 43% of our students qualify for the Free/Reduced Lunch program.
+Approximately 77 students are severely or non-severely handicapped.
+The student-to-counselor ratio is 550:1.

 Block Schedule: Until the 1997-98 school year ECHS followed a traditional high school schedule.
 In September 1997, a Block Schedule program began.
 The usual student program under this schedule is seven courses per year.
 As in previous years, each course (most of which now last 18 weeks) earns a total of 10 credits, with five credits earned each term.
 Students attend class five days per week.
 Instructional minutes are 100 minutes daily for most courses.
 Student transcripts therefore reflect three to four courses per term, earning five credits per 90-minute.
 Marks and credits are posted every nine weeks.